-On September 13, 2022, the Company received notice from the U.S. Food and Drug Administration (the "FDA") that it had awarded the Company a \$2.0 million grant from the FDA's Orphan Products Grant program to support the Company's Phase 2 clinical trial of MT-401 for the treatment of post-transplant AML.
-The Company recorded \$0.1 million of grant income related to the FDA grant as revenue for the year ended December 31, 2022 and at December 31, 2022, the Company recorded \$0.1 million of grant income receivable.
-On March 13, 2023, the Company received \$0.1 million of funds from the FDA grant.
+In September 2022, the Company received notice from the U.S. Food and Drug Administration (the "FDA") that it had awarded the Company a \$2.0 million grant from the FDA's Orphan Products Grant program to support the Company's Phase 2 clinical trial of MT-401 for the treatment of post-transplant AML The Company recorded \$0.4 million and \$0.1 million of grant income related to the FDA grant as revenue for the year ended December 31, 2023 and December 31, 2022, respectively.
+As of December 31, 2023, the Company recorded \$0.3 million of grant income receivable.
+In February 2024, the Company received \$0.3 million of funds from the FDA grant.